 One tester initially said this newly designed Mandalay ran right on par with the other three-tube pontoons we’d run during test week.
 Imagine his surprise when we looked closer and saw only two tubes under the deck.

 Sylvan uses lifting strakes and full-length keels along the tubes, which are also air filled, a combination that allowed our two-log pontoon to carry a 200-horse motor, posting 42 mph and one of the quickest times to 20 mph (3.4 seconds) of our tests.
-This was also one of the quietest rigs we've experienced (go to boatinglife.com to compare sound levels).
-Thumbs up to Suzuki too for developing a 200 hp motor that's light, powerful and whisper quiet.
+This was also one of the quietest rigs we’ve experienced.
+Thumbs up to Suzuki too for developing a 200 hp motor that’s light, powerful and whisper quiet.

 That said, conveniences at rest were top objectives in the Mandalay’s redesign.
 The engineers left extra space behind the helm seat for a long galley, wide traffic area to the swim ladder and an innovative bar at what traditionally would be a sun pad.
 Three adjustable barstools face a large solid surface with upholstered rolls around the perimeter to keep refreshments in place.